 As a consequence of studying Fascist political culture for so many years, I became increasingly interested in its enduring traces in contemporary Italy.
 To this day, it is not uncommon to encounter monuments and buildings erected by Mussolini’s regime across Italy, and the Fascist period is increasingly being cast in nostalgic and valorizing terms by the mass media, intellectuals and politicians.
 While such revisionism has opened up productive new debates, it also runs the risk of whitewashing a dark episode in Italy’s recent past and legitimizing voices hostile to pluralism and liberal democracy.
 My current book project goes back to the immediate aftermath of Mussolini’s regime in 1943, in order to understand how the process of exorcising Fascism (or not) conditioned subsequent conceptions of its legacies.
 This work also promotes the application of Alltagsgeschichte - the history of everyday life - to the study of Fascist Italy.

 As both these projects suggest, as a historian I am particularly interested in the politics of commemoration and the practices – including museum display, archaeology, monumentalization, education, architectural preservation and destruction – through which they are expressed.
 I share the belief that “history is historical” – that our reconstructions of the past are themselves historically contingent, and tell us at least as much about ourselves as they do about prior events.
-This emphasis – along with a belief in the complexity and contingency of human action – opens a space for public engagement; see for example my recent talk on controversial monuments for the World Monuments Fund and my remarks on assault on the Capitol in January 2021.
+This emphasis – along with a belief in the complexity and contingency of human action – opens a space for public engagement; see for example a discussion of my work in the New Yorker; my talk on controversial monuments for the World Monuments Fund and my remarks on the January 6th assault on the Capitol.
 As historians, we have a responsibility to challenge facile or preconceived narratives, and through nuanced and responsible analysis to show that “it was NOT ever thus.”
 This role is essential for a strong, open and progressive society.